 How do we define a musician?
 Well let’s look at the dictionary definition from the oxford learners dictionary

 Musician dictionary definition: A person who plays a musical instrument or writes music, especially as a job.

-Great so now we know what a modern-day musician is or is supposed to be.
+Great, so now we know what a modern-day musician is or is supposed to be.
 But there was actually a test that was created to test a person’s musical ability.
 This test was created back in 1919 by Carl Emil Seashore.
 He developed the Seashore Measures of Musical Talent.

-Back in the day talent was viewed mostly as a static.
+Back in the day, talent was viewed mostly as a static.
 This means you were hardwired to either be good at something or you were not.
 This would not change over the span of your lifetime.
-You could obviously improve with practice however there was a limit or “ceiling” to your ability.
+You could obviously improve with practice; however, there was a limit or “ceiling” to your ability.

-Seashore’s tests were a way of determining whether you should actually even bother in attempting to become a musician at all.
+Seashore’s tests were a way of determining whether you should actually even bother attempting to become a musician at all.
 They involved and focused on different aspects of musical perception.

 So, is a musician an artist?
 Let’s define what an artist is.

 Taking a look at the Cambridge dictionary we have this definition.